 Dependent Day Care Spending Account (DCSA)

-You can contribute between $120 and $5,000 a year on a before-tax basis to reimburse yourself for day care expenses for qualified dependents so that you (and your spouse, if you are married) can work or look for work.
+You can contribute between $120 and $5,000 per year on a before-tax basis to reimburse yourself for day care expenses for qualified dependents so that you (and your spouse, if you are married) can work or look for work.
 See "Qualifying Individuals."

 You can be reimbursed for expenses incurred through the end of the plan year in which you are enrolled.
-You can enroll as a new employee, during the annual enrollment period or within 31 days of a qualified change in status.
+You can enroll as a new employee, during the Annual Enrollment period, or within 31 days of a qualified change in status.
 However, you cannot enroll in December for the current calendar year.

 The amount of your payroll contributions will appear on your Form W-2 Wage and Tax Statement for the year in which you were enrolled.